Prince Andrew of Greece and Denmark

-A career soldier, Prince Andrew began military training at an early age, and was commissioned as an officer in the Greek army.
+A career soldier, Andrew began military training at an early age, and was commissioned as an officer in the Greek army.
 His command positions were substantive appointments rather than honorary, and he saw service in the Balkan Wars.
 In 1913, his father was assassinated and Andrew's elder brother Constantine became king.
 Constantine's neutrality policy during World War I led to his abdication, and most of the royal family, including Andrew, was exiled.
 On their return a few years later, Andrew saw service as Major General in the Greco-Turkish War (1919–1922), but the war went badly for Greece, and Andrew was blamed, in part, for the loss of Greek territory.
 He was exiled for a second time in 1922, and spent most of the rest of his life in France.

 By 1930, Andrew was estranged from his wife, Princess Alice of Battenberg.
-His only son, Prince Philip, served in the British navy during World War II, while all four of his daughters were married to Germans, three of whom had Nazi connections.
+His only son, Philip, served in the British navy during World War II, while all four of his daughters were married to Germans, three of whom had Nazi connections.
 Separated from his wife and son by the effects of the war, Andrew died in Monte Carlo in 1944.
 He had seen neither of them since 1939.

 Early life

-Prince Andrew was born at the Tatoi Palace just north of Athens on 2 February 1882, the fourth son of George I of Greece.
-A member of the House of Schleswig-Holstein-Sonderburg-Glücksburg, he was a prince of both Greece and Denmark, as his father was a younger son of Christian IX of Denmark.
-He was in the line of succession to the Greek and more distantly to the Danish throne.
+Andrew was born on 2 February 1882 at the Tatoi Palace, just north of Athens.
+He was the fourth son of George I of Greece and Olga Constantinovna of Russia.
+A member of the House of Schleswig-Holstein-Sonderburg-Glücksburg, Andrew held the title of prince in both Greece and Denmark, as his father was a younger son of Christian IX of Denmark.
+He was in the line of succession to the Greek throne.

-In addition to his native Greek he learned Danish, German, French, English and Russian; In conversations with his parents he refused to speak anything but Greek.
+In addition to his native Greek, Andrew learnt Danish, German, French, English, and Russian.
+In conversations with his parents he refused to speak anything but Greek.
 He attended cadet school and staff college at Athens, and was given additional private tuition in military subjects by Panagiotis Danglis, who recorded that he was "quick and intelligent".
-He "became quite friendly" with fellow student Theodore Pangalos.
+He "became quite friendly" with fellow student Theodore Pangalos, the future Greek dictator.

 Despite his near-sightedness, Andrew joined the army as a cavalry officer in May 1901.

 Marriage

-In 1902, Prince Andrew met Princess Alice of Battenberg during his stay in London on the occasion of the coronation of Edward VII, who was his uncle-by-marriage and her grand-uncle.
+In 1902, Andrew met Princess Alice of Battenberg during his stay in London on the occasion of the coronation of Edward VII, who was his uncle-by-marriage and her grand-uncle.
 Princess Alice was a daughter of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine, King Edward's niece.
 They fell in love, and the following year, on 6 October 1903, Andrew married Alice in a civil wedding at Darmstadt.
 The following day two religious wedding services were performed: one Lutheran in the Evangelical Castle Church, and another Greek Orthodox in the Russian Chapel on the Mathildenhöhe.
 Prince and Princess Andrew had five children, all of whom later had children of their own.